Thomas J. Watson Foundation Fellowship

 The rule that a Fellow not return to certain countries is twofold:

 • Returning to a country one has previously visited is not allowed without explicit written permission from Watson Headquarters.
 Because the Watson encourages Fellows to have new experiences in new places, Fellows may not travel to countries in which they have significant previous experience.
-These “no-return” countries will be officially determined before departure, and the Fellow is expected to abide by our
+These “no-return” countries will be officially determined before departure, and the Fellow is expected to abide by the foundation’s requirements.

 Visits